IntersectMBO/plutus/plutus-benchmark/README.md

    * With cabal, you can also say
        * `cabal run plutus-benchmark:nofib`
-       * `cabal run plutus-benchmark:nofib --benchmark-options "clausify/formula2 -L300"`
+       * `cabal run plutus-benchmark:nofib -- clausify/formula2 -L300`

      The difference is that `cabal run` runs the benchmarks with the working directory set to the shell's current working directory, but `cabal bench` sets the working directory